 • High cholesterol and high blood sugar are also factors to an increased stroke risk.
 It’s important to control your cholesterol and your blood sugar to keep your brain healthy.

-• Smoking constricts all the blood vessels.
+• Smoking narrows all blood vessels.
 A constricted blood vessel is more likely to form clots.
-Smoking also damages the lining of all blood vessels, leading to more plaques.
+Smoking also damages the lining of all blood vessels in the body and brain, leading to more plaques.

 • Consuming too much alcohol contributes to risk.
 It’s recommended that men drink no more than two alcoholic drinks per day, and women limit their alcohol consumption to one per day.
 A drink is 5 ounces of wine, 12 ounces of beer, or a 1½ ounce shot of hard liquor.

 • Obesity also damages blood vessels.
 Often, losing even 10 pounds can make a big difference.
 One important note on being overweight, people often equate exercise with weight control.
-Along with eating a healthy diet, exercise will almost certainly help you drop pounds.
-However, even if you do not lose a single ounce, exercise will make you healthier; it will help control your blood pressure and blood sugar.
-Even if you do not lose a single ounce, exercise will help you reduce your risk of heart attack – and stroke.
+Along with eating a healthy diet, exercise will almost certainly help you lose weight.
+However, even if you don't shed pounds, exercise will make you healthier, by improving your blood pressure and blood sugar.
+Exercise will also reduce your risk of heart attack and stroke.

 What to Do When Stroke Happens